What's the matter with $\Sigma m_{\nu}$?

-Before performing an analysis in the DDM + $\mnu$ parameter space we just described, we first check if adding a fixed amount of DDM into the background analysis of Section \ref{sec:results} can completely remove the preference for $\omm < \omcb$.
-Specifically, we add fixed $\omega_{\rm ddm}(z)$ and $\omega_{\rm dr}(z)$ components to the Friedmann equations with values that follow from $\omddm = 3.1 \times 10^{-3}$ and $\Gamma = 470 \text{ Gyr}^{-1}$.
 We show the resulting $\Delta H(z)/H(z)_{m_{\nu}=0}$ as the red curve in Fig.~\ref{fig:omega_gamma_relation}.
-We chose these values to result in an expansion history slightly more extreme than that preferred by PR3 data, which in our effective neutrino mass model corresponds to $\mnue = -0.193 \text{ eV}$.
-Therefore, by construction, we expect a preference for positive effective neutrino mass, so as to recover the preferred expansion history (i.e. the blue curve in Fig.~\ref{fig:Hubble_response}).
+We chose these values to result in an expansion history slightly more extreme than that preferred by P-ACT-b data, which in our signed neutrino mass model corresponds to $\mnue = -0.09 \text{ eV}$.
+Therefore, by construction, we expect a preference for positive neutrino mass, so as to recover the preferred expansion history (i.e. the green curve in Fig.~\ref{fig:Hubble_response}).

-We compute $\omega_{\rm ddm}(z)$ and $\omega_{\rm dr}(z)$ using the DDM implementation in \texttt{CLASS}, and add these as fixed templates in all calculations of $H(z)$ in our background-only analysis.
+We compute $\omega_{\rm ddm}(z)$ and $\omega_{\rm dr}(z)$ by solving Equations~\ref{eqn:ddm_1} and \ref{eqn:ddm_2} given these initial conditions, which we do not sample over.
 The CMB constrains the dark matter density prior to recombination, so when including DDM in the analysis we treat the $\omega_{\rm c}$ constraint in our background-only likelihoods as a constraint on $\omega_{\rm dm}^\star$, the comoving dark matter density (including both stable and decaying particles) at last scattering.